turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 ```

 Notice how we aren't expecting specific data from the API such as the names of the representatives.
 We don't want our test to be too dependent on an external API where we don't have full control over what data we'll get back.
 But we NEED to test that the fields of that data match a data type that we expect, such as strings, integers, arrays, etc.

+### You Do
+* Apply what you've learned thus far to refactor the `search` action in the `CongressController`
+* Remember to use a declarative approach.
+Dream Drive the code you wish existed, and then let your tests tell you which steps to take.

 ### Checks for Understanding